Skip to main content

 • Lights and safety devices: test headlights tail lights indicators reversing alarm beacon and horn

-How to conduct a sweeper pre-start
+How to use this sweeper pre-start checklist

 A pre-start inspection must be completed before the first use of each shift every day the sweeper is operated.
 If multiple operators use the same sweeper across shifts each operator should complete their own check before taking control.
 End-of-shift inspections are also recommended to document the condition of brooms and water levels for the next operator.